ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-02-21-Starting-In-OT.md

 #### Forgive my language, and turn away if you don't want to think less of me - but this is the kinda shit that really fucking pisses me off in Cybersecurity.

 When organizations are structured so that Cyber is at THE BOTTOM then you have no leverage.
+It wasn't the fault of anyone I worked with, not really, government agencies just structure themselves differently.

 It's like NIST SP 800-82 didn't exist.
 It was all just a fever dream.